Lessen Your Chances Of Wasted Clicks And Burning Your Money

 - This is important because if you do not offer a 24/7 service, then you should schedule your ads to only show during your hours of operation.
 This protects you from wasting clicks and money

-- Since we will be creating two ads per Ad Group, we want to rotate them to determine which ad performs better (great for A/B testing)
+- Since we will be creating three ads per Ad Group, we want to rotate them to determine which ad performs better (great for A/B testing)

 - Save and Continue